NickyMateev/IS-Introduction-to-Programming/Week07/README.md

 cout << arr[1][3] << endl; // accesses and prints the 4th element in the 2nd array
 ```

+Notice how the **2nd array** is specified with index **1** and the **4th** element is specified with index **3**.
+This is again due to the fact that the indexing starts from **0**.

 ![matrixRepAccess](/Week07/images/matrixRepAccess.jpeg)

-Arrays can have more than two dimension.
+Arrays can have more than two dimensions.
 In fact you can have as many dimensions as you want, as long as you have enough RAM to allocate memory for each element.
 For example, this is a 4 dimensional array:
 ```c++
 int arr[5][10][3][20];
 ```
-Don't try to image how it would look like in your head.
+But don't try to imagine how a 4 dimensional array would look like in your head.
 It's impossible.
 Multidimensional arrays are just an abstraction for programmers.

 **Example of a program printing the doubled values of a two-dimensional array's elements:**